cwarden45/Bastu_Cat_Genome/Basepaws_Notes/Reformat_Basepaws_WGS2_and_Combine/precisionFDA-Sharing_and_Analysis/README.md

 ![Local vs pFDA Kraken2 Assignments](230219-Basepaws_WGS2-Kraken2-Local_and_pFDA-cor.png "Local vs pFDA Kraken2 Assignments")

-The insert size is more similar to the human samples, and I would guess that might be helping create a correlation more similar to the Nebula lcWGS sample?
+The insert size is more similar to the human samples, and I would guess that might relates to an improved correlation relative to the first Basepaws sample?